aduffy70/LabNotes/_posts/2019/2019-01-31-test-of-mixed-haploid-and-diploid-RADseq-samples.md

   * See if we can determine ploidy of samples from the ipyrad output.
   * Rebranch at step 4 to process haploids and diploids separately at the correct ploidy, then merge for steps 6 and 7.
   * Run STRUCTURE, RAxML, IBD analysis, PCA, etc on all three datasets and compare inferences.

+# Result

+  * Identifying ploidy based on error rates doesn't seem to work.
+When you process everything as haploid (so heterozygosity gets counted as higher error) the mean error rate from ipyrad step 4 IS higher for diploids than for haploids but the distributions of error rates overlap so much that it couldn't be used to determine ploidy of an unknown sample.
+There does seem to be a natural break in the some of the plots but it would suggest that many of the samples have been assigned the wrong ploidy.
+I need to think about this further.